Vansh1897/Customer-Behaviour-Dashboard/README.md

 # Customer-Behaviour-Dashboard
-Built a Customer Behaviour analysis projecct using Python and PowerBI
+Built a Customer Behaviour analysis project using Python and PowerBI